 Civil penalties for violations of HIPAA can range from $100 to $50,000 per violation, depending on the level of culpability and whether the violation was performed with willful neglect and not corrected within a specified time frame, with a maximum annual penalty of $1.5 million for repeat or egregious violations of the same provision.
-HIPAA as a legislative framework safeguards the sensitive and personal health information of individuals.
-Enacted in 1996, HIPAA introduces a comprehensive set of regulations and provisions that establish standards for the security and privacy of PHI.
+HIPAA safeguards the sensitive and personal health information of individuals.
+HIPAA introduces a set of regulations and provisions that establish standards for the security and privacy of PHI.
 These standards extend to healthcare providers, health plans, and healthcare clearinghouses, collectively referred to as covered entities, as well as their business associates who handle PHI on their behalf.
 Within this regulatory landscape, violations of HIPAA can incur civil penalties, the severity of which varies based on factors such as the nature of the violation, the degree of culpability, and the corrective measures taken.

 Defining Civil Penalties